Darkatek7/AmazonBot/README.md

 ## After installing Chrome Driver, Google Chrome and .Net Framework please open your Google Chrome Webbrowser and open https://www.amazon.de.
 * Now **_log into the website_** and make sure you click the stay signed in options.
+* Change your Amazon language to german or english or else it won't work!

 ## Run Bot:
 Method 1: